bb-acarrera/PLUTO/docs/importer.md

 It should return a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) which imports the file calling `resolve()` when the file has been successfully written to the `targetFileName` and `reject()`, with a description, when an error occurs.

+If the rule should set the `encoding` property on the `config` object to the encoding of the file.
+By default it will be 'utf8'.
+This allows the rules to properly handle the file.

 ## 3.0.
 Example

 This simple example of a custom importer copies a file, defined in `config` to the target location.